mrocklin/blog/_posts/work/2019-02-28-slack-github.md

     cross reference each other.
 This encourages collaboration between projects and avoids wheel-reinvention.

+Slack is the easy choice.
+It's so much easier just to open up a one-on-one conversation with someone, chat with them for a bit, get your answer, and feel like you've had a productive experience.
+It feels good, but is rarely the correct choice long term, especially when you add up how many times that same conversation occurs.
+Putting in a bit more effort and starting (or continuing!) a well-posed conversation in a public issue tracker like GitHub is likely better for your project and for your teammates long term.

 I still love Slack for inter-personal contact.
 It's great for chatting with teammates, checking in to see how people are doing emotionally, or sharing pictures about our lives.
 Professionally I think it's also a good place for internal teams to do daily check-ins and sometimes to arrange short-term priorities.
 Slack has many great uses, but I think that in-depth technical